Drowsy Maggie – Reel

 We were very lucky to have fiddler extraordinaire, Liam O’Connor, pop by and record this with Paraic.
 Play along!

-Be prepared as usual to hear variations – particularly the Donegal versions with its G#; check out versions by Altan and this rip-roaring version by fiddle maestro, John Doherty.
+As with most tunes, be prepared as usual to hear variations – particularly the Donegal version with its G#.
+Check out versions by Altan and this rip-roaring version by fiddle maestro, John Doherty.
 His accompanist can barely keep up!

-Pair it up with The Floggin’, Scotch Mary (also known as Abbey Reel), Toss the Feathers or Cooley’s Reel.
+Pair it up with The Floggin’, Scotch Mary (also known as Abbey Reel), Toss the Feathers or Cooley’s Reel for a mighty selection

 (courtesy of http://www.marinirishmusic.com/)

 Drowsy Maggies ABC Notation

 E2 GE BEGE|(3EEE GE BEGE|D2 FD ADFD|(3DDD FD ADFD|

 E2 GE BEGE|(3EEE GE BEGE|G2 EF GABc|1dBAF E2 A,C:|2dBAF E2 Bc||